 If you own a cat, you’re likely to own at least one scratching post.
 But gone are the days of one small, lonely, frayed, or bare post, hidden from view by some strategically placed furniture.
 Nowadays the selection of scratching posts and activity trees available is vast and there’s something to suit all spaces and budgets.
 But do cats really need one?
 And which type of scratching post will your cat enjoy the most?

-Have you got a cat that scratches furniture or carpets regularly?
-While frustrating for you, it’s a type of behavior that comes naturally to almost all cats.
-Biologists name three reasons for scratching to have evolved:
+Are you unfortunate enough to own a cat that scratches up your furniture?
+While frustrating for you, scratching is a functional behavior that comes naturally to all cats.
+There are three main reasons why cats scratch:

 - Mark territory

-A very important one is marking: scratching leaves a scent on the surface, which enables cats to recognize their own territory.
-Since scratching also sharpens the nails, it is a form of self-grooming: it allows your cat to keep her claws in tip-top condition!
-Finally, you should be able to observe your cat stretch during scratch time.
+An important part of cat behavior is marking territory.
+While scratching, cats leave their scent on the surface, which enables cats to recognize their own territory.
+Since scratching sharpens the nails, it is also a form of self-grooming that helps your cat keep its claws in great condition.

-Since scratching is such a functional behavior, you would be smart to accommodate your cat’s needs by placing a scratch tree somewhere inside your house.
+We can conclude that scratching is very much a functional behavior that can not be unlearned.
+You would be smart to accommodate your cat’s needs by placing a scratch tree somewhere inside your house.
 Else, they might satisfy their urges by destroying your couch or other costly furniture!

 What kind of scratching post do cats prefer?

-It should also be stable, with a wide base, to avoid it toppling over.
-Some cats prefer different materials, but most enjoy a sisal fabric or tightly wound sisal rope.
+- Cats may prefer different materials, but most tend to enjoy sisal fabric or tightly wound sisal rope.

 Additional reading: How to pick the right scratch post for your cat